lukepuplett/evoq-ethereum/README.md

 mkdir -p ignition/modules
 ```

-Create a file at `ignition/modules/eas.ts`:
+Create a file at `ignition/modules/eas.ts` with the following content:
 ```typescript
 import { buildModule } from "@nomicfoundation/hardhat-ignition/modules";